Stress and Burnout

 The Path to Healing

-Recovering from burnout isn’t about pushing through or squeezing in more self-care tasks.
+Recovering from burnout isn’t about pushing harder or “doing more” self-care.
 True recovery happens when you slow down, reconnect with your needs, and begin to heal your nervous system from the inside out.

 In therapy, we’ll work together to:

-• Understand what’s driving your burnout—from current stressors to lifelong patterns
+• Identify what’s driving your burnout — from current stressors to lifelong patterns

 • Build healthier boundaries so you can say no without guilt and protect your energy

-• Learn tools to calm your nervous system and shift out of fight-or-flight mode
+• Calm your nervous system and shift out of fight-or-flight mode

-• Unravel perfectionism and self-criticism that keep you stuck in overdrive
+• Release perfectionism and self-criticism that keep you stuck in overdrive

 • Reconnect with your values and desires to create a life that feels sustainable and aligned